Baby development: how it happens

 Developmental milestones are grouped under headings according to the parts of the body they refer to:

-- Vision is the ability to see near and far, and to understand what you see.
+- Vision is the ability to see near and far and to understand what you see.

 Some babies have delays in their development, but it’s hard to predict whether these delays are short term or permanent.
-Permanent delays don’t happen often.

-Things to watch out for in baby development
+When to seek help for baby development

 - doesn’t seem to see things or hear properly

-- doesn’t move or use both arms and/or legs
+- can’t use both arms and/or legs

-- has an unusual cry – for example, a high-pitched squeal.
+- has an unusual cry – for example, a high-pitched squeal